beerusar/ifelif/README.md

 ```

 IfElif approach is much more readable and easier to maintain, as you can see in the examples above.
 You can also use IfElif in every other Javascript project, not just React.

+More examples, including HTML example, can be found in the [examples](examples) folder.

 ## License